 4. Maintenance Records

 The contractor shall properly maintain government property.
-The contractor’s maintenance program shall enable the identification, disclosure, and performance of normal and routine preventative maintenance and repair.
+The contractor’s maintenance program shall enable the identification, disclosure, and performance of normal preventative maintenance and repair.
 The contractor shall disclose and report to the property administrator the need for replacement and/or capital rehabilitation.